w3c/testtwf-website/docs/github-101.md

 ## Fork

-Now that you have Git set up, you can grab the tests.
-All of the test repositories are read-only, which means you must fork your own copy.
+Now that you have Git set up, you will need to fork the test repository.
 This will enable you to [submit][submit] your tests using a pull request (more on this [below][submit]).

 1. In the browser, go the the GitHub page for the test repository:
     CSS test repository: [github.com/w3c/csswg-test][css-repo]